 Question 4

 The individual coefficients from the error-correction model are hard to interpret in the case of vector-auto-regressive model.
 Consequently, the dynamic properties of the model are analyzed by examining the impulse response functions.
 The impulse response functions trace the dynamic responses to the effect of shock in one variable upon itself and on all other variables i.e. it is a tool that portrays the expected path over time of the variable to shocks in the innovations.
-These impulse response functions were plotted and show that one standard deviation shock applied to exchange produces no effect on industrial production throughout the period.
-A one standard deviation shock to FEDRATE has a perceptible effect on industrial production in the short and medium terms but causes output to decrease in the long run.
-A one standard deviation shock to CPI has effect on FX evolution in the short run.
-However, the effect becomes noticeable in the long run.
-The main implications of the findings are: one, increased access to exchange rate for production could have significant impact on industrial production in the long run.
+These impulse response functions were plotted and show that one standard deviation shock applied to exchange produces negative effects on the FX evolution over time.

+A one standard deviation shock to US industrial production index has a no perceptible effect on JPY/US FX in the short, but gradually increases in the medium to long term and eventually corrects the increase with a decrease in the long run.
+Therefore, the relationship is mean reverting in the long run.
+A one standard deviation shock to CPI has a negative effect on FX evolution in the short run, and is mean reverting in the medium term and will increase FX in the long run.
+While, one standard deviation shock in the FEDRATE will have a negative effect on the JPY/US FX in the short to medium term, with a mean reverting property in the long run.
+The main implications of the findings are that the JPY/US exchange rate is decreasing over time, which means the JPY likely undervalued at the moment and it is advisable to invest in the JPY short to medium term as there may be opportunities for arbitrage.
+Additionally, the US Industrial production will likely improve in the near term, especially with the current administration pushing for protectionist policies.
+This will see an increase in the JPY/US FX as the increase in domestic production will strengthen the US dollar against major currencies.
+However, the increased access to exchange rate for production could have significant impact on industrial production in the long run.
 This, therefore, suggests that more foreign exchange should be made available to reduce the gap between the supply and demand for exchange rate thereby enhancing the value of the domestic currency.